 1. What are the key types of employee skills that need development?

-The key skills that need development include hard skills, soft skills, digital skills, and adaptive skills.
-Hard skills improve technical expertise.
-Soft skills strengthen communication and leadership.
-Digital skills support modern tools and technologies.
-Adaptive skills help employees handle change, solve problems, and think creatively.
+The key types of employee skills include hard skills, soft skills, digital skills, and adaptive skills.
+Hard skills improve technical expertise, soft skills strengthen communication and leadership, digital skills support modern tools and technologies, and adaptive skills help employees handle change and solve problems effectively.

 2. How can companies identify skill gaps in their workforce?

-Companies can identify skill gaps by using skills assessments, performance reviews, manager feedback, and AI based skills intelligence platforms.
-Benchmarking employee skills against industry standards and future role requirements also helps reveal where development is needed.
+Companies can identify skill gaps through skill assessments, performance reviews, manager feedback, and skills intelligence platforms.
+Comparing current employee skills with role requirements helps organizations identify gaps and create targeted development plans.

 .avif)